 Samsung Galaxy S20+ vs Galaxy Note 9: Worth the Upgrade?

-This guide compares Samsung’s upcoming Galaxy S20 to the older Galaxy Note 9 for those considering making the switch.
+This guide compares Samsung’s new Galaxy S20 to the older Galaxy Note 9 for those considering making the switch.
 Now that the Galaxy Note 9 is more than a year old, upgrading to Samsung’s new phone is something you should be thinking about.

-Now that we know the Galaxy S20 (renamed from Galaxy S11) is coming in early February and in three different sizes. you’ll have a tough choice to make.
-And while the Galaxy Note 9 is still a great phone, a lot is changing this year.
+With three all-new Galaxy S20 models available from March 6th, those with older phones have some tough choices to make.
+And while the Galaxy Note 9 is still a great phone, this new model has upgrades everywhere.

 Samsung made all the screens bigger, added more cameras, and extended battery life with the Galaxy S20 series.
 This comparison goes over all the areas that improved and what’s new so you know what to expect from the Galaxy S20.

-Keep in mind that the Galaxy S20 isn’t official yet, so all of the information below comes from leaks, rumors, or sources that we trust.
-There is a chance that some of this info will change, like pricing or battery sizes, and we’ll update this post accordingly and as we learn more.

-Galaxy S20+ vs Galaxy Note 9: Specifications (Rumored)
+Galaxy S20+ vs Galaxy Note 9: Specifications

 |Galaxy S20+